Erickinhou/Lo-Fi-Portifolio/README.md

-This is a cool website that I create to show my works as a programmer, feel confortable to give me tips to improve my work.
+This is a cool website that I create to show my works as a programmer, feel comfortable giving me tips to improve my work.

 Open the site [here](https://erickwillian.me/#/works)